Travel tips & inspiration

 eSIM or physical SIM: how to choose?

-• keep your current SIM in your phone.
+• keep your current SIM in the phone.

 Choose a physical SIM

-Useful if your phone isn’t eSIM-compatible, or if you want a “classic” local number.
+Good if your phone isn’t eSIM-compatible, or if you want a classic local number.

 Plan for:

-• sometimes showing an ID (depending on the seller/operator’s rules).
+• sometimes showing an ID, depending on the operator/store rules.

 Where to buy: before you leave or upon arrival?